 MAG has produced traffic count maps every two to four years since 1974.
 The goal of the MAG traffic count program is to have at least one traffic count for approximately every other mile section of an arterial roadway in the MAG urbanized area.

-Traffic data collections included regional traffic counts in 2007 and 2008, regional intersection turning movements and approach counts in 2010, regional traffic volume and classification screen lines counts in 2011, unpaved roads and complementary volume counts in 2012 and 2013.
+Traffic data collections included regional traffic counts in 2007 and 2008, regional intersection turning movements and approach counts in 2010, regional traffic volume and classification screen lines counts in 2011, and unpaved roads and complementary volume counts in 2012 and 2013.
 The counts taken by the MAG member agencies were also processed and used in the count database/count map.
 There are about 18,000 directional mid-block counts in the database available through the MAG traffic counts data portal.

 Latest count maps: